OpenSourceEconomics/respy/docs/development/contributing_to_respy.rst

 - The first line of a docstring starts is right after the three quotes.
 - Keep a newline between the last text of a docstring and the closing quotes.
 - Inline code is surrounded by single backticks, e.g., ```sum```.
+- Doctests are a preferred way to test and document at the same time.

 Contributing to the code base